-Where the Columbia Newton Ridge shines is in this metric.
+Where the Columbia Newton Ridge shines is in the comfort metric.
 These boots are some of the most comfortable we tested right out of the box.
-Though they look like they would be stiff and hard to break in with all that leather, these boots are quite the opposite.
+Though they look like they would be stiff and hard to break in with all that leather, we discovered quite the opposite.
 They take very little time to break in and lack the stiffness that other mostly-leather boots have.
-These boots are quite soft compared to other leather hikers.
-This can be a huge plus initially regarding comfort, but we did find that on longer hikes, the Newton Ridge did not provide the level of support, and thus comfort, we are used to.
-These boots are comfortable, but not truly designed for rugged or long outings.
+This can be a huge plus initially regarding comfort, but we found that on longer hikes, the Newton Ridge did not provide the level of support, and thus comfort, we are used to.
+Though comfortable, they're not designed for rugged or long outings.

 Regarding support, the Columbia Newton Ridge boots are decent, but not exceptional.
 When we tested the rigidity of the soles (by twisting them laterally between two hands, the boots did not hold their shape at all.
 This implies a flexible, and thus less supportive, sole.
 It also means that the boots have a decent amount of flex in the forefoot.

 The Omni-Grip rubber soles on the Newton Ridges provide some traction on moderately rocky trails, but these boots do not perform very well on technical hikes or when scrambling off-trail.
 This is okay since they're designed for shorter, more moderate hikes; just expect them to be somewhat slippery on granite slabs and talus.